NCAR/aircraft_nc_utils/nc2asc/README.md

 ## Running the Tests

 Unit tests live in the `tests/` directory and are written with Python's built-in `unittest` framework.
 They require `numpy` and `xarray` (both are already dependencies of `nc2asc`); no additional test packages are needed.
+The tests build small synthetic netCDF and batch-file fixtures in a temporary directory, so they run anywhere and do not require the project data on `/scr/raf_data`.

 Run all tests from the `nc2asc` project root (the directory containing `src/` and `tests/`):